Vertmo/opencodes2018-graphql/PITCHME.md

 ## The new way : GraphQL
 * Like REST, GraphQL is structured
 * In GraphQL, you query a single endpoint, and you get precisely what you ask for
-* Response are JSON strings, and query are too !
+* Responses are JSON strings, and queries are too !
 * Strongly typed

 ---